-MISSION
+OUR MISSION

 CHRIST CENTRAL IN OUR LIVES

-We are called to receive Jesus Christ as our Redeemer, Savior and Lord, and to acknowledge Him as the source of our life, the Rock upon which our whole life is built, and our hope for eternal life.
+We are called to receive Jesus Christ as our Redeemer, Saviour and Lord, and to acknowledge Him as the source of our life, the Rock upon which our whole life is built, and our hope for eternal life.

 CHRIST CENTRAL IN OUR CHURCH